Ruidozo/trading_dashboard/README.md

 #### **Project Objectives**
 1. **Data Ingestion**:
-   - Schedule and automate daily data collection from the PredictIt API using Airflow.
+   - Schedule and automate daily data collection from the Finnhub API using Airflow.
    - Save raw data in Google Cloud Storage (GCS) for storage and processing.

 2. **Data Processing**: